 \section{Acknowledgements}

 I am very grateful to my philosophy supervisor Paul N\"ager for many interesting discussions that helped me in developing the ideas presented here, and for continuous support in writing this article.
 In addition, I would like to thank Ulrich Krohs, Oliver Robert Scholz and the other participants of the thesis colloquium for useful comments on a preliminary version of this work.
-I further acknowledge interesting discussions with various members of the M\"unsteranian \ZT{Zentrum f\"ur Wissenschaftstheorie} (Center for Philosophy of Science).
+I further acknowledge interesting discussions with various members of the M\"unsteranian \ZT{Zentrum f\"ur Wissenschaftstheorie} (Centre for Philosophy of Science).
+In particular, I am grateful for helpful feedback from Markus Seidel, Gernot M\"unster, J\"org Friedrich, Renzo Kapust and the other participants of the \ZT{Arbeitskreis Wissenschaftstheorie} (Philosophy of Science discussion group).
 Moreover, I thank Berthold te Vr\"ugt for a critical reading of the manuscript.
 Finally, I thank my physics supervisor Raphael Wittkowski for supporting this project and for introducing me to the relevant physics.